-Atrium Access proudly hold one of the largest stock level in the South East and sit on the PASMA Hire and Assembly Committee.
+Atrium Access proudly hold one of the largest stock level in the South East.
 We offers unparalleled safety, flexibility and user-friendliness

 Scaffold access towers have been constructed with specific methods designed to ensure the safety of the people doing the construction using guard rails or through-the trap methods.
 We also carry out delivery and assemble so you can be sure your access tower is put together in the safest way possible given each unique safety setting and tower design.

 Our scaffold access towers make scaffolding more versatile than ever before.
 The system is simple, safe and quick to erect.

 Scaffolding may cover the facade of a building for days, weeks or even month at a time while the work is completed.
 All too often it looks messy, with improvised fencing, parts that have been “temporarily” removed and/or drooping nets.
 Our scaffold access towers are not only safe and user-friendly but also look stylish and tidy.